FrancisCrickInstitute/pMANIC/docs/natural_isotope_correction.md

 We report condition numbers for diagnostics, but always use the direct solver for parity with MATLAB GVISO and performance.

+### Unlabeled (1×1) Case
+- For compounds with `labelatoms = 0` (single isotopologue), the normalized constrained MATLAB solution reduces to `cordist = 1`, so the corrected intensity equals the original total before a single diagonal division.
+The implementation special‑cases this 1×1 case to match MATLAB behavior.

 ### Performance
 - Matrix caching (reuse per compound/derivatization)
 - Vectorized time series processing